tuck1s/sparkySecure/INBOUND.md

 # Inbound email certificate handling

-The following tools are described here:
+Comprises the following tools:
 - `readSMIMEsig.py` - read an email and parse out intermediate and user certificates
 - `webapp.py` - simple Flask-compabible web application for use with SparkPost Inbound Relay Webhooks
 - `webapp.ini` - configuration file for the above
 - Logfile formats created by these tools

-# `readSMIMEsig.py`
+# readSMIMEsig.py

 Can be invoked from the command-line to parse the specified mail file.
 This can be useful during testing.
 When used as part of the web application (see following) the top-level worker function in this file `read_smime_email` is called directly.